 If a trajectory state time history section is included in the message, a corresponding perturbations section should be included as well to specify the perturbations incorporated in these trajectory states.

 The CENTER_NAME shall be used to specify the origin of the reference frame that the trajectory state time history is specified in.
-The specified center may either be a natural, gravitationally attracting body such as is provided in annex B, subsection B2, or it may be a non-gravitationally attracting origin to allow relative positional time histories.
+The specified center may either be a natural, gravitationally attracting body as provided in annex B, subsection B2, or it may be a non-gravitationally attracting origin to allow relative positional time histories.
 If a non-gravitationally attracting origin is selected, however, then the specified TRAJ_TYPE shall be confined to Cartesian or spherical coordinates, where the reference frame may be rotating or inertially fixed.